MoBkr/NASA-Space-Apps-Challenge-2025-/README.md

 ├── data/                # Sample datasets
 └── README.md            # Documentation

+---

-👩‍🚀 Team
+## 👩‍🚀 Team

-Faculty of Exoplanets was developed by a passionate team of 6 innovators for the NASA Space Apps Challenge.
+Faculty of Exoplanets was developed by a passionate team of **6 innovators** for the NASA Space Apps Challenge.
 We believe AI can help humanity take its next giant leap into the stars. 🌌✨